ansys/pyacp/README.rst

     docker-compose -f docker-compose/docker-compose-extras.yaml up -d

+Todo: Update once the documentation can be built locally.
 In addition, the PyACP server needs to be configured via ``ansys-launcher``, see `Launching ACP <launching_server>`_ above.

 It can then be built using `Sphinx`_.